Last Updated: January 06, 2023

-What to Expect During Withdrawal
+What To Expect During Withdrawal

-When someone uses cocaine, they will experience a sense of euphoria or a high feeling.
+When someone uses cocaine, they will experience a sense of euphoria or a “high.”
 This feeling of euphoria happens when the drug produces an unnatural amount of feel-good chemicals in the brain.
 While this may be pleasant in the moment, it is also what causes people to experience feelings of withdrawal after using cocaine.

-When someone uses cocaine, immediately after, they may begin to experience a crash.
-This is especially the case if they have just binged or used a lot of cocaine within a short amount of time.
+A person may experience a crash a few hours after stopping cocaine use.
+A crash is more likely if they have just binged or used a lot of cocaine within a short period.
 A cocaine crash may include feelings of depression, paranoia and irritability.
 The person may also experience fatigue or a lack of pleasure.